Damon DiMarco

 Damon DiMarco (born October 16, 1971), is a New York City author, actor, playwright, and historian.
 His oral history work has been compared to that of Studs Terkel.
 He was born in Princeton, New Jersey.

+Early life

+DiMarco was born in Hamilton Township, Mercer County and attended Steinert High School He earned a Bachelor of Arts degree from Drew University in 1993, and a Master of Fine Arts degree from the Mason Gross School of the Arts at Rutgers University.